2010, Queens, New York

 I caught the ladder and slid down, swallowing the lump in my throat.
 One day, working for Katherine would get me killed.

-A dim, red light flickered in the antechamber we entered.
+A dim, red light flickered in the antechamber into which I arrived.
 The walls were freshly painted, dark red, and clean tiles made the floor.
 A closed door stood in front of us.
 Gray mist oozed from beneath.

 What the hell happened here?

 With a frown, Katherine pulled a small gas-mask from her left pocket and covered the bottom half of her face.
-She stepped to the door, her longsword ready, and pushed one wing open.
+She stepped to the door and pushed one wing open.
 Within the silvery mist, a young woman sprawled over the floor.
 She wore a sleek dress, high heels, and full-face makeup.
 Katherine ducked and touched her neck.
 After rising, she drew her phone and pressed the icon to call backup and an ambulance.
-The woman on the floor must have been alive.
+With my magical sight, I could see the woman’s yellow aether was faint, but stable, not leaking from her body.
+She was alive.

 I didn’t have a gas-mask but doubted I would need one.
 Poisons and venoms never had much effect on me, much less now that I used aether daily.